Call us (630) 852-1100 Request a free consultation

 Evaluating the Health and Safety of the Parents and Child

 The court will also carefully assess the psychological, physical, and social health of both parents and the child when making a child custody determination.
 This includes evaluating whether there is any history or potential for violence or abuse in either household, as the court is committed to placing the child in the safest possible environment.
 Additionally, the court will consider whether either parent is a registered sex offender or has any history that could pose a threat to the child’s safety.
 As military service can impact a parent’s availability, the court also takes this into account when making custody decisions.
-At Mulyk Laho Law, we work diligently to ensure all health and safety concerns are addressed, ensuring the most favorable child custody outcome for your family.
+At Mulyk Laho Law, LLC, we work diligently to ensure all health and safety concerns are addressed, ensuring the most favorable child custody outcome for your family.

 Promoting Cooperation and Stability in Child Custody Arrangements

 An important factor in child custody decisions is the ability of the primary parent to foster a cooperative relationship with the other parent.
 The court values stability and consistency, and this includes supporting the other parent’s involvement in the child’s life.
 A parent’s willingness to collaborate and prioritize the child’s relationship with both parents is key to the court’s decision.
-At Mulyk Laho Law, we advocate for custody arrangements that promote cooperation while ensuring the child’s stability and well-being, working closely with our clients to create solutions that support healthy family dynamics after divorce.
+At Mulyk Laho Law, LLC, we advocate for custody arrangements that promote cooperation while ensuring the child’s stability and well-being, working closely with our clients to create solutions that support healthy family dynamics after divorce.

 Skilled Legal Representation for Child Custody Cases

 When it comes to child custody, the stakes are incredibly high, and having skilled legal representation is essential.
-At Mulyk Laho Law, we bring years of experience and dedication to every client we represent in child custody matters.
+At Mulyk Laho Law, LLC, we bring years of experience and dedication to every client we represent in child custody matters.
 We understand that each family’s situation is unique, which is why we take the time to discuss every aspect of your case in detail.
 From investigating your concerns to understanding the dynamics between both parents and the child, our goal is to provide comprehensive legal support.
 We are committed to avoiding confrontations that can derail child custody settlements, always focusing on what is best for the child and ensuring a fair, peaceful resolution that protects your rights as a parent.

 Mediation and Arbitration for Child Custody Settlements